Posted on January 27, 2016

 • Pointing a loaded firearm at someone

 Penal Code 17(b) allows you to reduce your felony to a misdemeanor if the court granted you probation.
 To obtain reduction, a specific petition must be filed after you’ve successfully completed your probation period.
 If the judge grants your petition, the felony will be reduced to a misdemeanor “for all purpose” thus relieving you from ever having to disclose that you’ve been convicted of a felony.
 Prior to ruling on your petition, the judge will consider the following factors:

 • The severity of the circumstances of your case

 • Whether you pose a threat of danger to the community

 • Whether you violated any terms of your probation

 • The reason you’re seeking reduction – e.g., military, employment, immigrations, etc.

 PC 1203.4 governs expungements in California.
 To obtain an expungement for Assault with a Firearm, you must be finished with your probation period.
 An expungement requires a specific petition to be filed with the court and the prosecuting agency must be served within the notice period.
 A hearing will be held and if the court grants your petition, the conviction will then be ordered dismissed.
 For more information about expunging your criminal record, contact the Law Offices of John D. Rogers.

-If you’ve been arrested or charged with assault with a firearm under PC 245(a)(2), contact a Firearms Defense Lawyer at the Law Offices of John D. Rogers for a free consultation about your rights and defenses.
+If you’ve been arrested or charged with assault with a firearm under PC 245(a)(2), contact an experienced Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers for a free consultation about your rights and defenses.